“Empowering people and communities to pursue and sustain healthy and enriched lives.”

 - Clubhouse of Suffolk

 In 1955, the Mental Health Association in Suffolk County was the region’s information resource for mental health professionals, schools, and community programs, and all those who served as responders for adults, children, and families who face mental health challenges.
 This work continues as a part of MHAW providing professional and peer practice development for the mental health workforce, speakers for community events, as well as a robust schedule of educational and public awareness programs for the community-at-large.

 In 1990, Clubhouse of Suffolk was launched, offering direct services to those with psychiatric disabilities or who are facing mental health challenges for the first time.
 Two Centers for Recovery and Wellness offer state-of-the-art rehabilitation and clinical care, a range of self-help and mutual support groups, peer services, and Health Home care managers who ensure that adults and children with physical and behavioral health challenges get the help they need.
 MHAW has been recognized at the regional and national levels for offering innovative programs that engage and empower our clients.

 Since 1989, Suffolk County United Veterans has distinguished itself by reaching out to, and engaging, homeless and at-risk veterans of all eras.
 Now a division of MHAW, Suffolk County United Veterans offers a range of peer-driven services for Veterans who are at-risk of homelessness, facing mental health challenges, or in need of help obtaining employment, food, or care management assistance.

-By coming together as one organization, MHAW can now offer the region comprehensive services and advocacy that not focuses on mental health as well as the overall health and wellness.
+By coming together as one organization, MHAW can now offer the region comprehensive services and advocacy that focuses on mental health as well as overall health and wellness.
 While our individual histories date back over 60 years, MHAW is looking towards the future: